strawstack/Tricycle/README.md

             }
         });

-        // Edit the data properties inside app like so
+        // Edit data properties here, or in the console
-        // and changes are reflected in realtime app.className = "title-area";
+        // Changes are reflected in realtime!
+        app.className = "title-area";
         app.textContent = "Inspired by VueJS";